A compact model of Escherichia coli core and biosynthetic metabolism: Introduction

-Here, we introduce \textit{i}CH360 (named, as per convention, by the initials of the authors followed by the number of genes covered by the model), a manually curated, ``Goldilocks-sized'' model of \textit{E.~coli} K-12 MG1655 energy and biosynthesis metabolism.
-The model was derived from the most recent genome-scale reconstruction (\textit{i}ML1515 \cite{monk_iml1515_2017}) and includes all pathways required for energy production and the biosynthesis of the main biomass building blocks, such as amino acids, nucleotides, and fatty acids, but accounts only implicitly for the conversion of these precursors into more complex biomass components.
-We extended the coverage of annotations pointing to external databases from \textit{i}ML1515, and built custom metabolic maps to facilitate visualising the model and its subsystems \cite{jahan_development_2016}.
-We complemented the stoichiometric network structure with a curated layer of biological information about catalytic function, protein complex composition, and small-molecule regulation.
+Here, we introduce \textit{i}CH360 (named, according to convention, by the initials of the authors followed by the number of genes covered by the model), a manually curated ``Goldilocks-sized'' model of \textit{E.~coli} K-12 MG1655 energy and biosynthesis metabolism.
+The model was derived from the most recent genome-scale reconstruction (\textit{i}ML1515 \cite{monk_iml1515_2017}) and includes all pathways required for energy production and for the biosynthesis of the main biomass building blocks, such as amino acids, nucleotides, and fatty acids, while the conversion of these precursors into more complex biomass components is described by an effective biomass-producing reaction.
+We extended the coverage of annotations that point to external databases from \textit{i}ML1515, and built custom metabolic maps to facilitate visualisation of the model and its subsystems \cite{jahan_development_2016}.
+We complemented the stoichiometric network structure with a curated layer of biological information on catalytic function, protein complex composition, and small molecule regulation.
 Finally, we enriched the model with useful quantitative data, including thermodynamic and kinetic constants.
-Thanks to all these extra layers of information, our model can support a wide range of modelling efforts beyond simple stoichiometric ones.
+Thanks to all these extra layers of information, our model can support a wide range of modelling methods beyond simple stoichiometric ones.

-Below we present the model and demonstrate several use-cases across various modelling scenarios, including enzyme-allocation predictions, EFM analysis, and thermodynamic analysis.
-The model is freely available in SBML, JSON, and SBTab standard formats, and can be directly used with popular metabolic modelling tools such as the COBRA toolbox \cite{ebrahim_cobrapy_2013}.
+In the following, we present the model and demonstrate several use cases across various modelling scenarios, including enzyme-allocation predictions, EFM analysis, and thermodynamic analysis.
+The model is freely available in the standard formats SBML and JSON and can be used directly with popular metabolic modelling tools such as the COBRA toolbox \cite{ebrahim_cobrapy_2013}.